 Plus, there’s the added benefit of brushing up your public speaking skills, thinking on your feet, implementing techniques and strategies, and maybe even learning another language.

 While a lot of people will normally teach for a few years before moving onto their university degree-related field, some find that the industry is actually their ideal career niche.

 There’s a lot more to English teaching than just English teaching: you could become a director of studies, write course books, speak at conferences, travel the world as a CELTA course assessor for the University of Cambridge, or even open up your own school.

 For most of these more advanced ELT jobs, you’ll need a little bit more training behind you.

-For teachers looking to further their careers, there are a number of Masters degrees available, as well as the highly sought-after Delta.
+For teachers looking to further their careers, working abroad after uni, there are a number of Masters degrees available, as well as the highly sought-after DELTA.

-It’s a University of Cambridge diploma, known to be a ‘step above’ the CELTA, and it’s also available to study in Torbay.
+It’s a University of Cambridge diploma, known to be a ‘step above’ the CELTA, and the DELTA is also available to study via the UK.

 If you’re now convinced that teaching abroad is the perfect post-uni avenue, you’re in luck!
-Get in touch with us and we’ll help you through the whole process – from applying for a course, getting trained, and finding work at the end of it.
+Working abroad after uni is a great options, so get in touch with us and we’ll help you through the whole process – from applying for a course, getting trained, and finding work at the end of it.

 Get the most out of your CELTA course!
 Prepare for the CELTA with the Pre-CELTA Preparation Bundle Online Course.